vibzsg/carbon-emission/README.md

-### This is a project to analyze and potentially reduce carbon emissions associated with computing tasks. power consumption and CPU utilization for AMD and Intel processors.
+## Overview

- python backend files
+This is a project to analyze and potentially reduce carbon emissions associated with computing tasks. power consumption and CPU utilization for AMD and Intel processors.

-## Overall Workflow
+### Overall Workflow

 1.carbonemission.py - This file implements a Flask-based API that calculates carbon emissions based on CPU power consumption and utilization data and stores the results in a PostgreSQL database.